MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsExportAcquiredPhoneNumberStatus.md

 DownloadLinkExpiry   : 2024-08-29 22:51:17Z
 DownloadLinkExpiry   : <link>
 ```
-This example stores the [Get-CsExportAcquiredPhoneNumberStatus] cmdlet status for the "oderId" in variable "oder".
-This will allow quick view of the order status without typing the cmdlet again.
+This example stores the [Get-CsExportAcquiredPhoneNumberStatus](Get-CsExportAcquiredPhoneNumberStatus.md) cmdlet status for the "orderId" in the variable "order".
+This will allow a quick view of the order status without typing the cmdlet again.

 ## PARAMETERS